 The 22-year-old Davis is promoted by Floyd Mayweather, who believes his man can be one of the best pound-for-pound boxers on the planet in the next few years.
 His next task will be to fight outside of the US for the first time in his professional career as he must defend his crown against the UK’s Liam Walsh in London later this month.

 Credit: Tayyab Hussain via Twitter

 Davis will start that fight as the long odds-on favourite at -400 with the bookmakers.
-If you are looking to have a punt on the contest with traditional bookmakers or bitcoin-only firms like Sportsbet, you can find your match betting and method-of-victory markets for the fight; the most popular selection is likely to be the American to win via stoppage, as 16 of his 17 career wins so far have come by KO or TKO.
+If you are looking to have a punt on the contest with traditional bookmakers or Bitcoin Superstar firms like Sportsbet, you can find your match betting and method-of-victory markets for the fight; the most popular selection is likely to be the American to win via stoppage, as 16 of his 17 career wins so far have come by KO or TKO.

 The fight against Walsh is very important for Tank as he needs to convince the boxing world that his victory over Pedraza was no fluke.
 If he produces a similar performance and wins, then he can be looking at possible unification contests in the super-featherweight division later in 2017 or early next year.
 WBA champion Jezreel Corrales has held his belt since April 2016, while WBC title holder Miguel Berchelt won his championship last January.
 Davis is serious about staking his name on the pound-for-pound list, though, and therefore his promotional team may look to target the WBO champion Vasyl Lomachenko.
 The Ukrainian is already very high on that ranking and is easily the biggest name in the division.